 Online certificates are available for credit or non-credit, with the latter option applying to personal enrichment-based programs.
 Programs can typically be completed entirely online.
 Examinations, however, may have to be proctored at a location near the student.
 Students often access courses, which may require up to 15 hours of study per week, via an online course management system.

 Online certificate programs usually use a Blackboard or similar platform to facilitate class discussions and allow students to submit assignments.
-Technical requirements may include an updated operating, a compatible Internet browser, speakers and word processing software.
+Technical requirements may include an updated operating system, a compatible Internet browser, speakers and word processing software.

 Certificate-level nutrition coursework covers a wide range of topics, from weight loss techniques and fitness goals to nutritional deficiency and eating disorders.